18F/hackathons/pages/a11yhack-schedule.md

 * Demo 3.
 SoundsRight CAPTCHA Demo (shown in morning) also available to try.

 **3:30-4:05 pm (cont) - Erin Buhler**
 Ph.D.
-Student, Information Systems, UMBC & Aqueasha Martin, Postdoctoral Research Associate, Information Systems, UMBC
+Student, Information Systems, UMBC & **Aqueasha Martin**, Postdoctoral Research Associate, Information Systems, UMBC

 * Demo 1.
 GripFab: Creating accessible hand grips with 3D printing.
 We will demo software for the design of these grips and offer hackers a chance to test out our prototype grips.
 The National Science Foundation funds this research project.
 * Demo 2.
 Designing Adaptive User Interfaces for Accessible Pointing.
 We will demo software designs that notify users of changes when using a pointing device and that adapt based on those changes.
 The National Institute on Disability and Rehabilitation Research (NIDRR) funds this research project.